Tommy Jones (quarterback): College career

-1999 season

 In 1999, Jones saw some first team reps in spring practice with, the 1998 Big Ten Conference Freshman of the Year in 1998, Antwaan Randle El taking reps at wide receiver.
 When questioned about if he would actually play Jones at quarterback Cameron stated, "Get the best players on the field.
 If that means Jones and Randle El, so be it."
 Jones played in just three games, and completed 4 of 9 passes for 77 yards, including a 47-yard completion at Wisconsin.
 His season ended when he chipped a bone and sustained ligament damage to his right index finger during warm-ups prior to the North Carolina game.

-2000 season

 In 2000, Jones was once again talked about as replacing Randle-El at quarterback, but when the season came, Jones was once again in a reserve role.
 Jones saw action as a back-up to Randle-El, and completed 6 of 16 pass for 57 yards and one interception.
 His best game of the season came at Northwestern, when he completed both passes he threw for 43 yards, including a 27-yard completion.
 He attempted five passes against both Cincinnati and Wisconsin.
 He also saw action against NC State, Michigan and Penn State.

-2001 season

-During his junior season in 2001, in what was one of the worst coaching decision in the history of Indiana football, Head Coach Cam Cameron decided to move Randle-El to wide receiver, and let Jones become the starting quarterback.
+During his junior season in 2001, head coach Cam Cameron decided to move Randle-El to wide receiver, and let Jones become the starting quarterback.
 He opened the season as the starting quarterback against NC State, completing 18 of 31 passes for 163 yards and one touchdown.
 He also saw action on the kickoff return team.
 He did not play after week four of the season as he was sidelined with tendonitis in his throwing shoulder.

-2002 season

 For his senior season in 2002, under new head coach Gerry DiNardo, he completed 75 of 152 passes for 879 yards and nine touchdowns in seven games before being replaced by Gibran Hamdan.